Global Convergence of Iteratively Reweighted Least Squares for Robust Subspace Recovery: Theoretical Analysis

-\begin{remark} Assumption \ref{assump:lowerdim} can be weakened to instead assume that $L=L_\star$ is the unique subspace such that $q_{\gamma}(\{\bx,L\}_{\bx\in\calX})=0$.
-However, in this case, we can only establish convergence to $L_\star$, and we lose the linear convergence rate guarantee. \end{remark}
+\begin{remark} Assumption \ref{assump:lowerdim} can be weakened by instead assuming that $L=L_\star$ is the unique subspace such that $q_{\gamma}(\{\dist(\bx,L)\}_{\bx\in\calX})=0$.
+However, in this case, we can only establish convergence to $L_\star$, and the linear convergence rate guarantee no longer holds. \end{remark}

 The second assumption requires the definition of two summary statistics $\Sin$ and $\Sout$.

 Heuristically, the statistic $\Sin$ measures how well-spread the inliers are on the underlying subspace, while the statistic $\Sout$ shows how well-aligned the outliers are along any $d$-dimensional subspace.
 Both statistics are somewhat natural.
 A large $\Sin$ prevents inliers from lying on or close to low-dimensional subspaces of $L_\star$.
 The statistic $\Sin$ is zero when there is a direction in $L_\star$ that is orthogonal to all inliers, and it is large when every direction in $L_\star$ has many inliers significantly correlated with it.
 On the other hand, having a small $\Sout$ is also natural, since it prevents outliers from being too low-dimensional.
 We remark that the $\Sin$ statistic is the same as the permeance statistic in \cite{lerman2015robust}, and the $\Sout$ statistic is the alignment statistic of \cite{maunu2019well}.